 2020 Call for entries

 The 17th edition of the festival is encouraging authors of short animations to submit their films in the Regional Short Animated Film Competition programme, the European Young Talents Competition programme, and The Elephant International Children’s Film Competition programme.

 Despite the uncertain situation presented by the year 2020 due to the global pandemic and the limitations as well as worries that have come with it, the 17th edition of Animateka will take place, with the festival team doing its best to bring the diversity of animated art to its fans.

-Films must be completed in 2018 or 2019.
-Films previously screened at the Animateka festival are not eligible
+The films must be completed in 2019 or 2020.Film previously screened at the Animateka festival are not eligible.

 The author of the 16th Animateka visual identity is Edmunds Jansons, a renowned animation film director and graphic designer from Latvia.

 From its very beginning the cinema has developed as a two-headed eagle - with one head looking into reality - documenting, observing, commenting our lives; the other head looking to the magical side of life - where the dreams, tricks and fantasies are.
 What I like about animation the most is that these two sides/directions coexist there naturally.
 That feeling about the duality of animation - I tried to capture it in the poster.
 Why fishermen - that’s the first image that comes to my mind when I hear “Baltics” - sea, fish, boats, fishermen - silent, harsh and strong - Edmunds Jansons